tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 legacy_compression_methods:
 : Versions of TLS before 1.3 supported compression with the list of supported compression methods being sent in this field.
-For every TLS 1.3 ClientHello, this vector MUST contain exactly one byte, set to zero, which corresponds to the "null" compression method in prior versions of TLS.
+For every TLS 1.3 ClientHello, this list MUST contain exactly one byte, set to zero, which corresponds to the "null" compression method in prior versions of TLS.
 If a TLS 1.3 ClientHello is received with any other value in this field, the server MUST